- Academic English Studies (ESL)

 Application Deadline: March 3, 2017

 Study and travel will focus on the history and culture of Greece from the Classical Period to the Byzantine Era.
-Based in Athens and the island of Lesbos, the program will include extensive excursions to archaeological sites important for understanding the ancient Mediterranean world (including travel into western Turkey).
+Based in Athens and the island of Lesbos, the program will include extensive excursions to archaeological sites important for understanding the ancient Mediterranean world.

 Fulfills the 8-credit international studies general education requirement and CLAS courses can be applied towards the Classics major and minor.